 Dr Kin Innes at the West Virginia University School of Public Health in Morgantown conducted research on meditation and dementia.
 Her studies show that Kriya Kirtan meditation reduces the symptoms of dementia and Alzheimer’s.
 This is a type of mediation where we meditate on the mantra “Sa Ta Na Ma”.

 As we age, physiological changes can lead to problems with mood stability and emotional processing.
 With the loneliness many elderly citizens experience, it can be challenging to keep a handle on emotions.
 But meditation can help.

 Research by UCLA psychologist Matthew Lieberman reveals that Vipassana meditation helps improve emotional processing.

 Vipassana is a meditation technique in which we label our emotions.
 This strengthens the right ventrolateral prefrontal cortex region of the brain.
 In turn, it helps us control our emotions.

 A wonderful benefit of meditation for seniors is that it sharpens the mind.
 Daily meditation can strengthen various areas of the brain.
 For instance, it reduces the activity of the amygdala.
 In turn, this reduces stress, worry, and anxiety.
 And it strengthens the prefrontal cortex, which helps with planning.

 Overall, seniors who meditate experience better mood and better cognitive functioning.

 Meditative breathing increases oxygen levels in the blood and helps to improve digestion.
 This can help with digestive ailments in the elderly.
 Particularly beneficial is Mindful Eating.
 This is a technique in which we eat slowly and mindfully, meditating on our food.

-There are many wonderful benefits of meditation for seniors. and in my experience, my seniors are excellent at meditating.
+There are many wonderful benefits of meditation for seniors.
+And in my experience, many seniors are excellent at meditating.